mpkondrashin/inspection/README.md

 ## Use as AWS Lambda

-To run inspection as Lambda on your AWS account, (deploy following Cloud Formation stack)[https://mpkondrashin-lambdastorage.s3.amazonaws.com/gh/deploy.html].
+To run inspection as Lambda on your AWS account, [deploy following Cloud Formation stack](https://mpkondrashin-lambdastorage.s3.amazonaws.com/gh/deploy.html).
 After deployment will finish, run Lambda manualy using Test button.
 Each Lambda run will switch inspection on and off.